3ngchun/G09_Code/README.md

 ## Download and run code:
 1. Download ZIP from github: https://github.com/3ngchun/ICT1009_part2_cpp
 2. Unzip the ZIP file
-3. Open command prompt(CMD) and change the directory to the *'CPPproject'* root folder
+3. Open command prompt(CMD) and change the directory to the *'CPPproject'* folder
 4. Run the command: **'g++ *.cpp -o main.exe'** to compile the code files
 5. Once compiled, run the command **'.\main.exe'** to begin the game